SoftwareEngineeringToolDemos/FSE-2013-RiTHM/README.md

 # FSE-2013-RiTHM

-This repository is contains information related to the tool RiTHM presented Foundations of Software Engineering, 2013.
+This repository contains information related to the tool RiTHM presented at Foundations of Software Engineering, 2013.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?doid=2491411.2494596).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The original download page](https://uwaterloo.ca/embedded-software-group/projects/rithm)